Monday, 3 May 2021

 An Old Woman - a courtesan.

-A Young Man - loved by the old woman.
+A Young Man - loved by the Old Woman.

 Hermes.

-Priest of Zeus the Saviour.
+Priest of the temple of Zeus the Saviour [Zeus Soter].

 Boy - servant to the Honest Man.